prasanvb/prasanvb/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Typescript and Java related products
+- 🔭 Full-stack Software Engineer working on TypeScript (React/Next) and Java backend products
-- 🌱 I’m currently learning how to create MCP servers
+- 🌱 Experimenting with MCP (Model Context Protocol) servers and agentic AI workflows
-- 🤼 I’m looking to collaborate on cool tech products to solve customer problems
+- ⚙️ I build cloud-native, event-driven systems (AWS serverless, microservices), CI/CD pipelines, and scalable frontends
+- 🚀 Highlights: shipped high-traffic apps, modernized legacy systems, and and strengthened quality with comprehensive automated testing
+- 🤝 Open to collaboration on customer-centric product building and mentoring
-- 💬 Ask me about anything that intrests you
+- 💬 Ask me about React, TypeScript, Spring Boot, testing, performance, or accessibility
-- 📫 I can be reached at `bala.prasanv@gmail.com`
+- 📫 Reach me at `bala.prasanv@gmail.com` — always excited to craft 🛠️ applications that inspire and make a difference

 ## **Language stats**